dyno-might/dyno-might.github.io/_posts/2021-02-26-better-DIY-air-purifier.md

 I did experiments in a room with a volume of around 31 m³.
 To generate smoke, I cut 5 credit-card length sticks of incense and placed them on one end of a table.
 On the other end of the table, I placed a tablet that took a time-lapse video of a particle counter and a stopwatch.
 I then manually transcribed the measurements from this video.

-The purifier (box fan or cuboid) was on the ground around a meter from the particle counter.
+The purifier (box fan or cuboid) was on the ground around two meters from the particle counter.

 <div class="center medwidth">
 <img class="center max80" src="/img/cuboid_purifier/setup.jpg" alt="setup for measuring air purification performance" loading="lazy" />